TNO/knowledge-engine/docs/03_java_developer_api.md

 Two important things should be noted:

 1. The keys of the bindings MUST correspond to the variable names in the graph pattern, and they must be complete (all variables must have a value bound to them).
 (This last restriction does not apply to the bindings given with ASK requests; they can be partial of even empty.)
-2. The values of the bindings MUST be a valid IRI (https://www.w3.org/TR/turtle/#sec-iri) (for now without prefixes, so full IRIs) or a valid literal (https://www.w3.org/TR/turtle/#literals).
+2. The values of the bindings MUST be valid IRIs (https://www.w3.org/TR/turtle/#sec-iri) (for now without prefixes, so full IRIs) or valid literals (https://www.w3.org/TR/turtle/#literals).

 ### Binding sets